ha1tch/tgpiler/README.md

 ├── examples/           # Example T-SQL files
 └── README.md
 ```
+## Author
+This is Copyright (C) 2025 haitch
+h@ual.fi

 ## License
 GNU GENERAL PUBLIC LICENSE VERSION 3.0
 https://github.com/ha1tch/tgpiler?tab=GPL-3.0-1-ov-file#readme

-## Contributing
+# Disclaimer
 This is a proof-of-concept.
-Issues and pull requests are welcome.
+It is released for educational purposes only, don't use in production.

 ## Related Projects